Jazz DJ Steve Williams speaks about the origins of KRCL-FM

-Steve’s friend ‘Bad’ Brad Wheeler has hosted a series of films by the Utah Office of Tourism about Joe McQueen and live Jazz along the Wasatch Front.
+Steve’s friend ‘Bad’ Brad Wheeler, a fellow alumnus of KRCL, has hosted a series of films by the Utah Office of Tourism about Joe McQueen and live Jazz along the Wasatch Front.

 One More KRCL Connection:

 Roger McDonough, the producer and engineer for “Jazz Time with Steve Williams,” also started his career in radio at KRCL 90.9 FM.

 Read Rogers article from the Deseret News circa 1990 in PDF form: